NOTE: This Code was approved in November of 2021.

-- Respect the data subjects and their rights as specified by law or by this code.
+- Respect research subjects and their rights as specified by law and/or by this Code.

-- Be transparent about the collection of PII, only collect PII with consent and ensure the confidentiality and security of PII.
+- Be transparent about the collection of personal data; only collect personal data with consent and ensure the confidentiality and security of such data.

 Section 1: Duty of Care

-- Be honest, transparent, and straightforward in all interactions.
+- Be honest, transparent, fair, and straightforward in all interactions.

-- Respect the rights and well-being of data subjects and make all reasonable efforts to ensure that data subjects are not harmed, disadvantaged or harassed as a result of their participation in research.
+- Respect the rights and well-being of research subjects and make all reasonable efforts to ensure that research subjects are not harmed, disadvantaged, or harassed as a result of their participation in research.

 - Always distinguish between research and non-research activities so as to maintain public confidence in the integrity of research.